forsona14/CaboCha_Windows/README.md

     Donwload Microsoft Visual C++ Compiler for Python 2.7: https://www.microsoft.com/en-us/download/details.aspx?id=44266 and hardcode Python27\Lib\distutils\msvc9compiler.py: http://www.cnblogs.com/lazyboy/p/4017567.html

-For Linux install, also remember to use utf8 charset (See install pages for more details)
+For Linux install, also remember to use utf8 charset in ./configure (See install pages for more details).
+If fogot to use UTF8 charset, delete the directory and restart from tar -xcf